sebelga/gstore-node/README.md

 ### Transactions and Hooks

-When you save or delete an entity from inside a transaction, Datastools adds an extra **execPostHooks()** method to the transaction.
+When you save or delete an entity from inside a transaction, gstore adds an extra **execPostHooks()** method to the transaction.
 If the transaction succeeds and you have any post('save') or post('delete') hooks on any of the entities modified during the transaction you need to call this method to execute them.

 ```
-datastools.runInTransaction(function(transaction, done){
+gstore.runInTransaction(function(transaction, done){

 	var user = new User({name:'john'}); // user could also come from a query() or get()
 	user.save(transaction);